 The Forensic Science concentration will enable you to explore the scope of professional careers, examine specialties that make up forensic teams, and identify personal interests that will sustain you as you navigate through more advanced studies.
 You will be prepared for post-graduate study in areas such as trauma assessment, forensic photography, ballistics, medical entomology, soil and chemical analysis, biochemistry, geographical information systems (GIS) and mapping, bioimaging, DNA analysis, pharmaceutical science, or medical studies.
 Internship opportunities to apply technical expertise will be available, along with the opportunity for special skills training or certification.

 Forensic Science faculty

-The Concentration in Forensic Science highlights the expertise of our faculty.
+The concentration in Forensic Science highlights the expertise of our faculty.
 It pairs well with existing majors and minors in the Department of Science and Technology (Biology, Environmental Science, and Biotechnology).
+Laboratory classes will include skills development for future forensics studies.
 Special speakers in the fields of law enforcement, health management, genetic analysis, medical assessment, and DNA testing will be integrated into curricular and co-curricular activities.